osgi/osgi.enroute.site/_appnotes/resolution-notes.md

 ---
-title: Resolution Notes
+title: Notes about Resolution
-summary: Notes regarding resolution of bundle capabilities and requirements
+summary: Notes regarding resolving bundle capabilities and requirements
 ---

-OSGi has an advanced dependency management mechanism based on matching capabilities and requirements.
-When constructing a system, the resolution mechansim matches capabilities with requirements.
+OSGi has an advanced dependency management mechanism based on matching _requirements_ to _capabilities_ coming from a set of _resources_, for example bundles.
+When constructing a system, the resolver can create _resolution_.
+A resolution is a set of resources that provide all required capabilities for that set of resources.

 OSGi developers are gaining more experience with this resolution process, and how it integrates with development and deployment of complex systems.
 The notes here are an attempt to collect some of the good practices employed by some of the leading OSGi developers.

 Definitions